 It was quite the long journey, but everyone always knew just how tough Williams is.
 And now she and her family are happy and healthy, and she's getting back to work.
 Of course, fans are happy to see the 23-time grand slam singles champion back in action, too.

 Meanwhile, Ohanian is putting all other husbands and partners to shame with his unparalleled surprises.
 Most men just leave Sticky notes with mostly illegible sweet nothings scribbled on them — if that.
 Maybe they'll think to have their partners' favorite dinner cooked or plan a surprise date night.
 Not Ohanian.
-He designed the advertisements with AdQuick, a business he backs through his investment company Initialized Capital, according to E!.
+He designed the advertisements with AdQuick, "a business he backs through his investment company Initialized Capital," reported E!.